mtumilowicz/scala-graphql-caliban-workshop/README.md

 * BFF - backend for frontend API
     * different clients need  different sets of data
         * Web, Iphone, Android, Tv
-    * instead of the frontend application aggregating data by calling and processing information from multiple data sources and APIs, we create a BFF layer
+    * instead of the frontend application aggregating data by calling multiple sources - create a BFF layer
-        * This layer does the following:
+        * layer does the following:
-            * Receive request from the client application
+            * receive request from the client application
-            * Call multiple backend services as required to get the required data
+            * call multiple backend services
-            * Format the response with just the information required by the client
+            * format and response according to what is needed by the client
-            * Respond with the formatted data to the client application
+            * respond to the client
     * pros
-        * Simplify the frontend logic
+        * simplify the frontend logic
-        * Avoid over-fetching or under-fetching
+        * avoid over-fetching or under-fetching
-        * Reduce the number of network calls that the client has to make, to render a page
+        * reduce the number of network calls from the client perspective
+* real world data representation
-* the best way to represent data in the real world is with a graph-like data structure
+    * best way: graph-like data structure
-    * data model is usually a graph of objects with many relations between them
+        * data model is usually a graph of objects with relations between them
     * why think of data in terms of resources (in URLs) or tables?

+## graphql
 * GraphQL = Graph Query Language
-* graphQl is a new API standard that provides a more efficient, powerful and flexible alternative to REST
+* is a new API standard that provides
-* GraphQL is a strong type system that is used to describe data and organize APIs
+    * more efficient,
+    * powerful
+    * flexible
+    * alternative to REST
-* A GraphQL service can be written in any programming language, and it can be conceptually split into two major parts, structure and behavior:
+* can be written in any programming language
+* has two major parts
     * structure = strongly typed schema
-        * schema is basically a graph of fields that have types
+        * schema = graph of fields that have types
-            * graph represents all the possible data objects that can be read (or updated) through the service
+            * all possible data objects that can be read (or updated)
-        * client uses the schema to know what questions they can ask
+        * client uses the schema to know what are the capabilities of API
     * behavior = resolver functions
         * each field in a GraphQL schema is backed by a resolver function
         * resolver function defines what data to fetch for its field
         * resolver function represents the instructions on how and where to access raw data
-* GraphQL takes the custom endpoint idea to an extreme
+* takes the custom endpoint idea to an extreme
-    * the whole server a single smart endpoint
+    * the whole server = single smart endpoint
-    * solution to the multiple round-trip problem
+    * multiple round-trip problem
-        * API clients ask about multiple resources, and the API server knows how to answer questions about a single resource
         * client has to communicate with the server multiple times to gather all data
+        * API server knows how to answer questions about a single resource
+        * solution: GraphQL
+* 5 key characteristics
+    1. hierarchical: queries = hierarchies of data definitions
+    1. view-centric: built to satisfy frontend requirements
+    1. strongly-typed: typed context (schema) + queries are executed within this context
+    1. introspective: type system (schema) itself is queryable
+    1. version-free: tools for the continuous evolution
 * vs REST
     * don't need any documentation like swagger
-    * REST has a problem of overfetching (to many fields) and underfetching (many calls to get data you need)
+    * REST = over-fetching (to many fields) and under-fetching (many calls to get data you need)
+        * client cannot specify which fields to select
     * REST: each endpoint represents a resource
-        * when a client needs data about multiple resources, it has to perform multiple network requests
+        * multiple network requests
-    * In a pure REST API (not a customized one): a client cannot specify which fields to select
-    * REST APIs big problem is versioning
+    * REST: problem with versioning
         * usually means new endpoints
-        * versioning should be avoided and tools are provided for continuous evolution
-        * basically, you can add new fields and types without removing the old ones because you have a graph and can flexibly grow it by adding more nodes
+        * GraphQL: add new fields and types without removing the old ones
-            * Clients can continue to use older features, and they can also incrementally update their code to use new features.
+            * clients can continue to use older features
+                * can also incrementally update their code to use new features
-            * especially important for mobile clients because you cannot control the ver- sion of the API they are using
+            * important for mobile clients
+                * you cannot control the version of the API they are using
             * GraphQL offers a way to deprecate (and hide)
-    * REST APIs eventually turn into a mix of regular REST endpoints plus custom ad hoc endpoints crafted for performance reasons.                          older nodes so that consumers of the schema only see the new ones.
+    * REST: turn into a mix of regular REST endpoints plus custom endpoints crafted for performance reasons
+* summary
     * pros
-    * decouples clients from servers and allows both of them to evolve and scale independently
+        * decouples clients from servers
+            * allows both of them to evolve and scale independently
         * efficiency
-    * instead of a client going directly to multiple data services client communicate with the GraphQL service
+        * simplify client logic: client communicate with the GraphQL service
             * GraphQL service communicates with the different services
     * cons
         * malicious queries
             * complex queries
                 * solution: analyze AST complexity
             * large result size
-            * solution: limit depth - instrumentation(new MaxQueryDepthInstrumentation(10))
+                * solution: limit depth
             * long execution time
                 * solution: limit the execution time
                 * solution: stream the results
         * n+1 problem
             * solution: data loader
         * caching is no longer simple
-        * network layer - unsuitable as there is a common URL for all ops
+            * network layer - unsuitable as there is a common URL for all operations
             * solution: granularity (per field)
         * hard to return simple Map
-* 5 key characteristics
-    1. hierarchical: queries as hierarchies of data definitions
-    1. view-centric: by design built to satisfy frontend application requirements
-    1. strongly-typed: typed context (schema) + queries are executed within this context
-    1. introspective: type system (schema) itself is queryable
-    1. version-free: tools for the continuous evolution

 ## schema
 * something like swagger: graphql/graphiql